Nordic Journal of Studies in Policing

 The manuscript is anonymized by the author(s).
 E.g. explicit self-references.
 Front side and information about the author(s) must be given in a separate document.

-The number of characters does not exceed the limits stated underneath
+The number of characters does not exceed the limits stated above

 Notes and references comply with the author guidelines

 The title should be short and precise.
 Please make an effort to select a title that arouses interest.

 Titles: Use numbers for headings (1., 2., 2.1.; 2.2.; 2.2.1.), not letters (a, b, c, iv, xii).
 Use maximum three levels of headings.

-Try to avoid abbreviations, because they have a negative influence on the legibility of the text.
+Try to avoid abbreviations since they have a negative influence on the legibility of the text.
 Write them in full the first time and put the abbreviation between brackets.

 Submitted manuscripts should contain the following: